-Rick: Now, I've always just thought of it as a place with so much ethnic baggage — that without Tito, it was a bloody mess waiting to happen.
+Rick: Now, I’ve always just thought of it as a place with so much ethnic baggage — that it was just, without Tito, a bloody mess waiting to happen.

 Rick: It was a horrible war.

 Cameron: It was a horrific war.
-As each group tried to grab for more of what they thought was "their" territory, this is the conflict that introduced the term "ethnic cleansing" into our vocabulary.
+I mean, as each group tried to grab for more of what they thought was “their” territory, this is the conflict that introduced the term “ethnic cleansing” into our vocabulary.

 Cameron: So, after a few bloody years of fighting, all the different factions across Yugoslavia finally laid down their arms and agreed to peace accords in 1995.
 Here in Bosnia, they had to actually create a semi-autonomous Serb state within the larger state of Bosnia to preserve that balance.

 Trebinje, nestled along a river in a fertile valley, is a showcase town of the semi-autonomous Serb state called “Republika Srpska.”
 Exploring it, Cameron and I see a hardworking community offering the foreigner a warm — if curious — welcome.

 At first, Trebinje felt a bit inaccessible — quite different from my hometown.
 Yet the more I observed, the more it seemed essentially the same.
 Teens enjoy prom photos posted in the photography studio’s window.
 Parents give driving lessons in the park.
 And little girls love a visit to the snack shack.
 As always, travel humanizes a distant land.